zivl/react-workshop/handout/immutablejs-overview.md

 ```
 ![](https://raw.githubusercontent.com/rangle/react-workshop/immutable-writeup/handout/images/debug-map-1.png)

+To check the complete ImmutableJS API follow this [link](https://facebook.github.io/immutable-js/docs/#/).
+You can play with ImmutableJS in the immutableJS and ES6 ready pen [here](http://codepen.io/andrejkn/pen/WQbKoE).
 ### Todo app with immutable state

 We can't make `this.state` *immutable* but it should be treated as such.
 However, in order to enforce immutable state we can augment `this.state` with a `Map` which in our case is `data`.